-Cos Course Outcomes Blooms Level CO1 Explain the basics of general pharmacology Understand CO2 Defend the various pharmacodynamics principles.
-Apply CO3 Defend the various pharmacokinetics principles.
-Apply CO4 Illustrate on basics of the drugs from bench to bed side.
-Apply CO5 Summarize the pharmacology of the drugs used in CNS. evaluate CO6 Summarize the pharmacology of the drugs used in ANS. evaluate a.
-Introduction to Pharmacology- Definition, historical landmarks and scope of pharmacology, nature and source of drugs, essential drugs concept and routes of drug administration, Agonists, antagonists( competitive and non competitive), spare receptors, addiction, tolerance, dependence, tachyphylaxis, idiosyncrasy, allergy.
+COs Course Outcomes Blooms Level CO1 Explain the basics of general pharmacology Understand CO2 Understand how different categories of drugs exert their effects on the body.
+Understand CO3 Explain how drugs act at various levels within the body's systems.
+Apply CO4 Apply basic pharmacological knowledge to prevent and treat diseases.
+Apply CO5 Summarize the pharmacology of drugs used in the autonomic nervous system Apply CO6 Summarize the pharmacology of drugs used in the central nervous system Apply a.
+Introduction to Pharmacology- Definition, historical landmarks and scope of pharmacology, nature and source of drugs, essential drugs concept and routes of drug administration, Agonists, antagonists